-The one-day “Train the Trainer” course aims to equip dentists to deliver the MPWiP course to dental nurses (DNs) in their workplace providing additional skills to dental nurses in the provision of appropriate preventive advice and application of topical fluoride varnish.
+The one-day “Train the Trainer” course aims to equip dentists, hygienists and therapists to deliver the MPWiP course to dental nurses (DNs) in their workplace providing additional skills to dental nurses in the provision of appropriate preventive advice and application of topical fluoride varnish.
 These programmes are delivered via Microsoft Teams (MST) and face to face from postgraduate centres across Wales.

 This course is aimed at dental professionals who wish to extend their role into dental leadership through the development of the extended training of dental nurses.
 The programme is delivered by Educators from Health Education and Improvement Wales (HEIW).
 It is very different from other courses as it recognises the importance of providing appropriate preventive advice in addition to applying fluoride varnish.
 It develops the competence of the trainer and their understanding of the importance of value-based quality care.
 Successful completion of the training will provide a licence to train dental nurses for a period of one year.

 Stage 1: One day train the trainer course completed - 12-month license issued if successful.
-In order to attend the course, the dentist must identify and name a suitable dental nurse for the training at the application stage.
-The named DN will need to attend part of the training session (duration of approx. 1 hour).
-This can be via MST, the DN does not need to attend in person.
+In order to attend the course, the trainer must identify and name a suitable dental nurse for the training at the application stage.

 Stage 2: Dental nurse(s) trained in workplace setting started within three months of completing train the trainer course